Autumn In New York City: 5 Things You Must Do16 August, 2019by Bounce

 Autumn in New York isn't just a horrible movie with Richard Gere and Winona Ryder, it's also the greatest time of year in the greatest city in the world.
 There's a chill in the air.
 New Yorkers take deeper breaths when they step outside their front doors.
 Hipsters pair jorts with a flannel shirt, for warmth.
 The restaurants have run out of rosé.
 FALL IS ALMOST HERE!

-Here are 5 things you should not miss in the Big Apple in October and November, unless you know, you hate fun and merriment and sweaters.
+Here are 5 things you should not miss in the Big Apple in October and November if you love fun and merriment and sweaters.

 Where: Everywhere there is beer.